physiopy/physiopy.github.io/docs/community/contributorfile.md

 [How to contribute to `physiopy`](#contributorfile)
 ===============================

-Welcome to the `physiopy` organisation!
+Welcome to the `physiopy` organization!
 It's great news that you're thinking about contributing!

 Working with many people from many different places is great, but